Do you like fish? How about octopus, shrimps, and calamari? Have you already tried oysters?

 Most seafood is very keto-friendly, due to its low carb content (most of it sits at 0 carbs), so including it in your diet at least 1 or 2 times a week will be both easy (regarding your macros) and very beneficial.

-What is your favourite type of seafood?
+What is your favorite type of seafood?
 How do you cook it?

 Share your tips with us in the comments below!